 📍

-Shop Location & Building
+Shop Location and Building

 Real-World Insurance Scenarios for Retail Shops